 3. Sand the Paint

-Sanding the whole wall is the most time-consuming part.
-We sand everything down lightly, but focus on parts of the wood siding where the paint has bubbled, chipped, peeled or blistered.
+Sanding the whole wall is the most time-consuming part of any exterior painting preparation.
+We sanded everything down lightly, but focus on parts of the wood siding where the paint has bubbled, chipped, peeled or blistered.
 Sand anything down that feels rough to get the smoothest finish with your new paint.

 On sides where the siding was more damaged by the sun and wind, we went though 5-6 discs, but on sides without as much damage, we only went through 2 discs.
 The PaintEATER worked quickly and easily and made sanding the siding much faster!